fedesoria/docs/sites/default/content/db/mysql/index.md

 )

 var settings = mysql.ConnectionURL{
-  Database: `upperio_tests`,                            // Database name
+  Database: `upperio_tests`,
-  Address:   db.Socket(`/var/run/mysqld/mysqld.sock`),  // Using unix sockets.
+  Address:  db.ParseAddress(`127.0.0.1`),
-  User:     `upperio`,                                  // Database username.
+  User:     `upperio`,
-  Password: `upperio`,                                  // Database password.
+  Password: `upperio`,
 }

 type Birthday struct {
-  // Maps the "Name" property to the "name" column of the "birthday" table.
+  // Maps the "Name" property to the "name" column
+  // of the "birthday" table.
   Name string `db:"name"`
-  // Maps the "Born" property to the "born" column of the "birthday" table.
+  // Maps the "Born" property to the "born" column
+  // of the "birthday" table.
   Born time.Time `db:"born"`
 }